Flexible spending accounts

 You may offer a dependent care FSA to any employee.

 A self-employed individual is not considered an employee for FSA purposes and, therefore, is not eligible to participate.
-However, employed ministers are considered employees for federal income tax purposes even though they are considered self-employed for Social Security purposes (paying SECA instead of FICA).
+However, employed ministers are considered employees for federal income tax purposes even though they are considered self-employed for Social Security purposes (paying SECA taxes instead of FICA).

 Cost